mlshapiro/read-protobuf/README.md

 #### JSON

-There are many alternatives to achieving this same goals including converting the message to JSON and then loading in pandas with `pd.read_json`.
+There are many alternatives to achieving the same goal including converting the message to JSON and then loading in pandas with `pd.read_json`.

 ```python
 from google.protobuf.json_format import MessageToJson
 ```

-In my experience, this package is about twice as fast as converting through json.
+In my brief tests, this package is about twice as fast as converting through json.
 The process could be greatly improved by using c++ to do the processing.

 ## Develop